Looking back to the age before digital tools – or digital!

 The platform also contains inbuilt reporting tools, such as real-time analytics of social media metrics.
 This analyses your followers, mentions, engagement, clicks on links, and the performance of your team in responding to messages!

-Hootsuite also reports on which different market segments are talking about your business/brand and breaks down the content of mentions: whether they are positive, negative or neutral among different groups.
+Hootsuite also reports on which different market segments are talking about your business/brand.
+It breaks down the content of mentions: whether they are positive, negative or neutral among different groups.
 This information can be key when focusing on brand awareness or testing the success of a particular product or event.

-Hubspot is described as an all-in-one place for inbound marketing and sales platforms.
+Hubspot is described as an all-in-one digital tool for inbound marketing and sales platforms.
 The basic version is free to use and offers a step by step process to take you through running campaigns, whilst simultaneously monitoring and tracking the whole process.

 The dashboards are simple to use and show instantly how your website, social media channels and ‘calls to action’ are performing.
 It will also show how many visits each segment has had and where those visitors have come from.
 It also provides a comparison with your main competitors, and how many inbound links you’re getting.

 The free version contains some simple SEO tools to help you monitor how you’re ranking, and how much traffic you’re getting, from using specific keywords.
 You can also upgrade as you demand more functionality from the available tools.

-The Screaming Frog SEO Spider tool is free at its basic level –which covers 500 URLs.
+The Screaming Frog SEO Spider digital tool is free at its basic level –which covers 500 URLs.
 If you need to cover more than this, you will need to subscribe.
 This spider software ‘crawls’ around on websites, collects user specified data and produces reports.
 It collects a variety of data, including: SEO, meta data, URL and Schema categories.

 Usefully, it enables searching and filtering SEO issues without the need for an in-depth understanding, because the tool filters it all for you.
 It can find bad redirects, meta refreshes, duplicate pages, missing meta data, server and link errors, redirects, URL issues, external and internal links and their status, the security status of links, page response times, page word counts and a lot more, if required.